Centers & Services

 Orthopaedic Surgery and Spinal Surgery

-The Department of Orthopaedic Surgery and Spinal Surgery treats disease and trauma to the motor organs.
-The Department of Orthopaedic Surgery of the University of Tokyo Hospital, the first department specializing in orthopedic surgery in Japan, has been playing a leading role in orthopedic surgery in the nation.
+The Department of Orthopaedic Surgery and Spinal Surgery specializes in treating diseases and traumas affecting the musculoskeletal system.
+Established as the first department specializing in orthopedic surgery in Japan, we have been at the forefront of orthopedic advancements in the nation.

 Medical services